 Master of Industrial Engineering

 The Master of Industrial Engineering (MIE) provides graduate-level education in the theory and practice of industrial engineering.
 Industrial engineers are in the business of making things work better – and every industry can benefit from that.
 The field gives its practitioners an education in engineering and business, and the opportunity to work in a variety of fields such as manufacturing, health care, entertainment, shipping and logistics, public utilities, telecommunications and management consulting.
+The GRE is required for all applicants.
 Please visit the department web site for current admission requirements and curriculum information.

 Associate Director of Distance Education Programs, College of Engineering